intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 of new requirements, or in experience with the protocol as it is deployed.

 Managing and deploying changes to implementations can be expensive.
-However, it is widely recognized that maintenance is a critical part of the deployment of computer systems for security reasons (see for example {{?IOTSU=RFC8240}}).
+However, it is widely recognized that regular updates are a vital part of the deployment of computer systems for security reasons (see for example {{?IOTSU=RFC8240}}).